-In some documents, you may also see lines that are broken with softer returns, which look like a little crooked arrow pointing inward, like this:
+In some documents, you may also see lines that are broken with soft returns, which look like a little crooked arrow pointing inward.

-Without FileCleaner, you'd have to fix both kinds of improper breaks like this:
+Without FileCleaner, you'd have to fix both kinds of breaks like this:

 But on a long document, that's still a lot of work.
-Instead, use this feature in FileCleaner, which will automatically fix both kinds of improper breaks, joining lines that shouldn't be broken and retaining (or creating) legitimate paragraph breaks as needed.
+Instead, use this feature in FileCleaner, which automatically fixes both kinds of improper breaks, joining lines that shouldn't be broken and retaining legitimate breaks as needed.